Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 - Rest: Avoid strenuous activity that stresses injured tissues.

-- Ice packs: Apply cold compresses intermittently during first 24-48 hours to reduce swelling.
+- Ice packs: Apply cold compresses intermittently during the first 24–48 hours to reduce swelling.

-- Elevation: Keeping the bruised area raised above heart level helps drainage of pooled blood.
+- Elevation: Keeping the bruised area raised above heart level helps reduce swelling.

-- Pain relief: Over-the-counter acetaminophen is preferred; avoid NSAIDs initially if bleeding risk is high.
+- Pain relief: Over-the-counter acetaminophen is often preferred; NSAIDs may not be ideal right away if bleeding risk is a concern.

 These measures support natural healing by minimizing inflammation and preventing further tissue damage.